ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. The State Object is included in the exported data.
 2. The Zero-Knowledge Proof(s) of Correctness are part of the exported data.
 3. All public input data for validating the Zero-Knowledge Proofs is provided.
-4. Private input data for the Zero-Knowledge Proofs is included securely.
-5. The Verification Keys for the Zero-Knowledge Proofs are accessible.
+4. The Verification Keys for the Zero-Knowledge Proofs are accessible.
-6. The prover system specifications for Zero-Knowledge Proofs are provided.
+5. The prover system specifications for Zero-Knowledge Proofs are provided.
-7. The validation URI for third-party verification is included.
+6. The validation URI for third-party verification is included.
-8. The lock commitment of the current state object is part of the export.
+7. The lock commitment of the current state object is part of the export.
-9. Public input data for the lock commitment is included.
+8. Public input data for the lock commitment is included.
-10. Private input data for the lock commitment is included securely.
-11. The Verification Keys for the lock commitment are accessible.
+9. The Verification Keys for the lock commitment are accessible.
-12. The prover system specifications for the lock commitment are provided.
+10. The prover system specifications for the lock commitment are provided.
-13. The validation URI for third-party verification of the lock commitment is included.
+11. The validation URI for third-party verification of the lock commitment is included.

 #### **[R138]**
 In the context of BPI interoperability, the BPI import operation MUST provide at least the following elements by the invoking BPI Subject to the target BPI: